UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 package.
 Both versions come with a Raspberry Pi Camera.
 The camera is needed for fiducial follow, partybot and waypoint navigation, and other apps you may write.

-## Sonar Board Attachment To The Robot

-Below is a picture of the Sonar board included with Magni Silver configuration.
-This section will show how the Sonar Board is mounted on tall standoffs and a 50-pin ribbon cable is then attached.
-The sonar board is included in the large box for a Magni Silver but is not attached to the robot prior to shipment.
-Be careful to avoid the need to often re-bend the sonars if they bump something because the pins can only be bent and re-bent a limited number of times.

 ## Sonar Board Cable And Camera Assembled
 The picture below shows the Raspberry Pi camera in the **forward** orientation and the cable to the Sonar board included with Magni Silver.
 This is a very